SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 - User can upload original modeling assumptions (5.0).
 - User can upload system metadata (6.0).
 - User can upload original weather data (7.A).
-- Framework executes the performance model.
+- Platform executes the performance model.
-- Framework provides a report for download, or returns model output via the API.
+- Platform provides a report for download, or returns model output via the API.

 #### 1.B.
 Calculate expected performance {#uc1b}
+{: .anchor}

 **Use case narrative**: Using the SPI Performance Model (5.0) with user-provided modeling assumptions, user input system metadata (6.0), user-uploaded actual weather data (7.C) and user-selected data quality checks (X.0),